ErickBGomez/calculator-project/README.md

 Also, I make use of my skills acquired outside the course, such as the creation of vectors or the use of fonts to be able to provide a better product for this project.

+## Easter Eggs

+That's right, this would not be a simple calculator like the rest.
+This one has something special! :)

+I don't want to go into too much detail, but I just want you to know that if you **divide any number by `0`**, something peculiar happens.

+I could say that the calculator is "going to be mad at you."
+Try it and enjoy his anger! :D

 # Keyboard Support

 As mentioned before.
 The project has keyboard support instead of clicking buttons.